21 Apr The City and

 Dan Cronin, In the Shadow of the Paps, 2001 1

-Click and drag to explore the City of Shrone and the Paps of Anu in virtual reality.
+Double-click for full-screen view.
+Drag to rotate the point of view.
+Explore the City of Shrone and the Paps of Anu in virtual reality.
 Eleven different views will take you from an aerial view, through the City, and up to both summits of the Paps.

 At the eastern edge of Co.
 Kerry, nearly spilling over into Co.
 Cork, is an area known as Sliabh Luachra, meaning the fertile or shining hill.
 An area of great tradition in Irish poetry and literature, its focal point is the ancient enclosure of Cathair Crobh Dearg, also known as The City.
 From there, the trek to the summit of the Paps of Anu can take a couple of hours.
 The climb traverses a difficult terrain, with boggy areas followed by a zigzag course through the thick gorse.
 The path also takes you into a “liminal zone,” an area defining the boundary between different geographical planes, and metaphorically between the real world and the realm of magic.2 Perhaps more so than any of the places visited during the creation of Voices from the Dawn, The City and the Paps of Anu sit squarely on that precipice between experience and imagination, the Twilight Zone of Irish archaeology and mythology; a “thin place” of spiritual discovery.